kobitoko/Game-Jam-Tools-Resources/readme.md

 **Rive** https://rive.app/
  A free cloud based animation webapp featuring Vector and Raster support, skeletal, mesh deformations, IK etc. An account allows for unlimited public files, but private files needs a paid plan.
- It also includes runtime implementaitons at https://rive.app/runtimes
+ It also includes runtime implementations at https://help.rive.app/runtimes/overview

 **DragonBones** https://docs.egret.com/dragonbones/en/index.html
  A free 2D bone animation tool/editor, features skeletal and skinning/mesh + IK and timelines etc. It's a great free alternative to Spine.
 It has integrations for: SFML(C++), ThreeJS + Pixi + Phaser (JS & TypeScript), unity, and GoDot plugin and more.
 Also has tools to convert to Spine json, Live2d json with these tools: https://github.com/DragonBones/Tools